-A caesarean section (C-section) involves delivering your baby through an incision at the base of your bump.
-Unless you have a particular reason for planning a caesarean, it’s not likely to be part of your expectations for birth.
-However, for various reasons, some women do end up needing a C-section, so it’s best to know what it involves, just in case.
+A caesarean section (C-section) involves delivering your baby through an incision at the base of your bump, just below your bikini line5.
+Unless you have a particular reason for planning a caesarean, it may not likely be part of your expectations for birth.
+However, for various reasons, around 25% of women in the UK do end up needing a C-section3, so it’s best to know what it involves.

 What happens during a C-section

-Your doctor will make the cut along the top of your bikini line, which will have to be shaved for the operation.
-With another incision through your uterus, they should simply be able to lift your baby out.
+Your doctor will make the cut about 10cm to 20cm along the top of your bikini line, which will have to be shaved for the operation.
+You may feel some pressure and pulling during the procedure, but no pain6.

-Although the actual delivery of your baby only takes around five minutes, the entire length of the procedure is usually around 45–60 minutes.
+Although the actual delivery of your baby only takes around 5 to 10 minutes, the entire length of the procedure is usually around 40–50 minutes5.